ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflowStepGroup.md

 ### MeshWorkflowStepGroup.ExecuteAllSteps()

-Executes all steps defined under the ìStepGroupî object (which is the ìStepsî node in the UI).
+Executes all steps defined under the ‚ÄúStepGroup‚Äù object (which is the ‚ÄúSteps‚Äù node in the UI).

 <!-- !! processed by numpydoc !! -->